uyuni-project/uyuni-rfc/accepted/00039-content-lifecycle-management.md

 Filters for Software Channels can be denylisting a package by name or version, or denylisting patches by date or type.
 The implementation should be generic to add other filters in future versions.

 The *Content Project* also defines the *Lifecycle*.
 Minimal one Environment must be specified.
-It should be possible to add as much *Environments* as needed in a row.
+It should be possible to add as many *Environments* as needed in a row.

 *Sources* to attach could be Software Channels, Configuration Channels, Formulas, etc.
 For Software Channels *one* base channel and all or some of its children can be added to the *Content Project*.